If you’re considering a metal roof but have concerns about rust, you're not alone. This is a common question we hear.

 The DECRA anti-corrosion alloy formula for rust resistance and corrosion resistance is:

 55% aluminum, 43.4% zinc, and 1.6% silicon.

-The zinc in the alloy coating initially protects the steel, including “healing” cut or drilled edges, but will gradually corrode away over time.
-DECRA engineers have prepared for this inevitable event commonly known as “sacrificial coating”.
+The zinc in the alloy coating initially protects the steel, but will gradually corrode away over time.
+DECRA engineers have prepared for this inevitable event, commonly known as “sacrificial coating”.

-That’s where the 55% aluminum content in the alloy becomes so important.
+That’s where the 55% aluminum content in the alloy comes into play.

-Once the zinc coating is “sacrificed” after many years of exposure to the elements, the aluminum component of the metallic alloy coating still stands strong.
+Once the zinc coating is “sacrificed” after decades of exposure to the elements, the aluminum component of the metallic alloy coating still stands strong.
 The high aluminum content ensures that a barrier against corrosion remains in effect for a substantially longer period of time.

 That leaves us with the small but important 1.6% silicon content in DECRA’s corrosion-resistant formula.
 The silicon component provides superior alloy coating adhesion.
 This helps the coating remain firmly in place while the high-grade carbon steel is rolled, stamped or bent.

 The result of the DECRA 55% aluminum, 43.4% zinc, 1.6% silicon combination and high-grade steel is a metal roofing system that is resistant to rust and corrosion.

 DECRA Metal Roofing products are engineered to withstand nearly anything Mother Nature has to offer–including rust, hurricanes, hail and fire.